Thank you for visiting our website.

 We hope that you find peace and calm during these difficult times.

-The path to membership begins by attending an “Introduction to UUCA for Newcomers” session.
-Those who attend will be given basic information about UUCA, receive the Path to Membership Guide, have an opportunity to sign up for a Connector, and meet a few other newcomers.
-These sessions are held the 3rd Sunday of every month after each service.
+The path to membership begins by attending an “Introduction to UUCA for Newcomers” session in person or a Newcomer Gathering online.
+Those who attend will be given basic information about UUCA, learn more about our Path to Membership and meet a few other newcomers and current members.
+These sessions are held the 3rd Sunday of every month after each in-person service or periodically online.
+Watch the Sunday worship service link email for upcoming sessions.

 According to our bylaws (Article IV, Section 2), a Member is a person who: